 So why hasn’t it happened?
 Because no one has taken that next step.
 Innovation happens slowly in the poker world.
+Online, for instance, it took forever for casinos to start adding online poker rooms.
 The money for the house and the tours is just fine doing things the old (current) way.
 Why would they want to change the way things work when you have competitors paying you to play, television studios paying to broadcast the event, and a piece of the prize pool paying your dealers and staff?

 I think a change will happen soon.
 The industry has been stagnant for too long.
 We haven’t seen a major innovation since it became possible to broadcast hole cards in the late 90s.
 We need a company to start broadcasting sponsored players, and only offering spots to players who act quickly, behave professionally, play well, and generate some interesting conversation at the table.
 While I hope that is my company, the truth is that we started with virtually no cash and big investors, so it will be years before we are able to break into the industry in a big enough way to make this kind of thing happen on a large scale.
 But — mark my words — someone will do it soon.

 Last year I shared my Christmas wish, namely for tournament poker to hopefully get out of casinos if it is going to grow.
 Almost any other type of tournament can be held nearly anywhere.
 Nine-ball, chess, Magic the Gathering, you name it; it can be held in any convention center in America.
 The buy-ins are taken from the competitors and returned to the winners via a prize pool, just like poker.
 If any of those games were half as big as poker, the competitors certainly wouldn’t be paying their own buy-ins.